Holiday Sets & Bonus Privileges Now Available! Click for Details ・ FREE HK shipping for orders over HK$600

 Ideal Moisture Level Serum <- Click to shop

-Isopropyl linoleate, isopropyl isosterate, isopropyl lanolate, isopropyl myristate, and isopropyl palmitate, are texture enhancers, penetration enhancers and emollient ingredients that are often found in serums, moisturizers, and even eye creams.
+Isopropyl linoleate, isopropyl isosterate, isopropyl lanolate and isopropyl myristate, are texture enhancers, penetration enhancers and emollient ingredients that are often found in serums, moisturizers, and even eye creams.
 They are however highly comedogenic, so while they are believed to not affect already inflamed acne, they can lead to clogged pores and thus acne.

 In short, avoid them if your skin is prone to acne and clogged pores, or if you are prone to having milia.